The winking eye of a very massive star: WR 21a revealed as an eclipsing binary by TESS: Acknowledgements

 \section{Acknowledgements}

-RHB acknowledges support from ANID FONDECYT Regular Project No. 1211903.
-RG acknowledges support from grant PICT 2019-0344.
+We thank the anonymous referee whose comments and suggestions have helped to improve this work.
+RCG acknowledges support from grant PICT 2019-0344.
 Also, we thank the director and staff at LCO for the use of their facilities and kind hospitality during the observing runs.
-RHB, RG and NM thank to Diego Armando Maradona (Barrilete Cósmico), for brightening up our lives.
+RHB, RCG and NIM thank Diego Armando Maradona (Barrilete Cósmico), for brightening up their lives.

 Software.
 This research made use of Lightkurve, a Python package for Kepler and \textit{TESS} data analysis (Lightkurve Collaboration, 2018) (\url{https://docs.lightkurve.org/index.html}), and ''PHysics Of Eclipsing BinariEs'' (\textsc{phoebe}) package ( \url{http://phoebe-project.org}).